ErnestWang31/stewart-platform/README.md

    - Generate `config_stewart.json` configuration file

    **Calibration steps:**
-   1. Click on the ball multiple times to sample its color
+   1. Click on the ball multiple times to sample its color, press 'c' when done
    2. Click on the platform center, then click on the platform edge
+   3. Click on the 3 motor positions (motor 1, motor 2, motor 3) - this calibrates motor positions relative to the platform
-   3. Optionally find limits automatically by tilting the platform
+   4. Optionally find limits automatically by tilting the platform (press 'l')
+   5. Press 's' to save the configuration

+   **Motor Calibration**: The system automatically determines motor angles from the clicked positions.
+This allows the system to work correctly even if the platform is rotated or the motors are wired differently.
+Click on the visible motor attachment points or markers on your platform in order (motor 1, then motor 2, then motor 3).
+You can press 'm' to skip motor calibration and use default positions.

 3. **Run Controller**:
    ```bash